 - Community: The best part of a live event isn’t just speaking.
 It’s the connections you make.
 Your virtual event platform should recreate opportunities to make and keep meaningful connections.

-- Quality: Due to the pandemic, many companies are trying to hop on the virtual event bandwagon, and not all are created equally.
+- Quality: Not all virtual event platforms are created equally.
 It’s important to do your due diligence when choosing the best virtual event platform for your event because you’re only getting one shot at nailing a live conference.
 Everyone remembers that one talk or panel they attended where the microphones were cut out or someone dropped or froze during a Zoom conference.

 - Features: We’ve worked with many organizers to build and deliver successful virtual events.
 And what we’ve learned is that the best virtual event platforms do more than just replicate what a physical event would be like.
 Be creative with the opportunities you can create online to connect your attendees together with features like breakout sessions, live streaming, live text chat, prompts, polls, and more.

 Best virtual event platform checklist

 - Scheduling and built-in live streaming